 The Latest: Search for migrants snarls traffic our of Serbia

+Hundreds of migrants have been sleeping rough in freezing conditions in downtown Belgrade looking... .
 A migrant holds a banner that reads "Please open the border" during a protest in Belgrade, Serbia, Wednesday, Jan.
 25, 2017.
-Hundreds of migrants have been sleeping rough in freezing conditions in downtown Belgrade looking for ways to cross the heavily guarded EU borders.

 Comments